TCM Psoriasis Treatment

 Please note that not every person will experience all these symptoms.
 In fact, psoriasis symptoms can differ between individuals depending on the type of psoriasis they have.
 Some individuals may experience entirely different symptoms if they develop a less common type of psoriasis.

-TCM physicians will seek to identify the pattern (blood-heat, wind-heat, damp-heat, heat-toxins etc.) and prescribe a custom remedy or topical medication to target individual balances.
+TCM physicians will seek to identify the pattern (blood-heat, wind-heat, damp-heat, heat-toxins, etc.) and prescribe a custom remedy or topical medication to target individual imbalances.
 The aim is to address the root cause, thus restoring the body’s harmony and ensuring long-lasting relief.

 FAQs about Psoriasis